RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 title: Index and search JSON documents
 linkTitle: Index JSON
 weight: 2
-description: Index and search JSON documents
+description: How to index and search JSON documents
 ---

 In addition to indexing Redis hashes, RediSearch also indexes JSON.
 To index JSON, you must use the [RedisJSON](/docs/stack/json/) module.

 ## Prerequisites

-What do you need to start indexing JSON documents?
+Before you can index and search JSON documents, you need a database with either:

+- Redis Stack, which automatically includes RediSearch and RedisJSON

-- Redis 6.x or later
+- Redis v6.x or later and the following modules installed and enabled:
-- RediSearch 2.2 or later
+   - RediSearch v2.2 or later
-- RedisJSON 2.0 or later
+   - RedisJSON v2.0 or later

 ## Create index with JSON schema